Cannabus? Men accused of selling pot from converted school bus in Queens - NewsBreak

 Cannabus?
 Men accused of selling pot from converted school bus in Queens

-NEW YORK ( WPIX ) — Two men are accused of operating an unlicensed marijuana dispensary out of a converted school bus in Queens, District Attorney Melinda Katz said Thursday.
+QUEENS, NEW YORK ( PIX11 ) — Two men are accused of operating an unlicensed marijuana dispensary out of a converted school bus in Queens, District Attorney Melinda Katz said Thursday.

 Sales were made just blocks from nearby schools, she said.
-Omar Herrera, 32, and David Reilly, 47, were charged with criminal sale of cannabis in the second and third degrees, criminal possession of cannabis in the third degree, unlawful sale of cannabis and unlawful possession of cannabis.18 pounds of marijuana seized at Nashville airport
+Omar Herrera, 32, and David Reilly, 47, were charged with criminal sale of cannabis in the second and third degrees, criminal possession of cannabis in the third degree, unlawful sale of cannabis and unlawful possession of cannabis.How to check if a New York dispensary is legit

 Herrera and Reilly allegedly operated Beach Boyz Budz daily while parked across from Rockaway Ferry Dock.
 Prosecutors allege they were trying to attract business from people getting on and off the ferry.